sanjar91/INSuRE-notSURE/Milestone2.md

 #### Scoring Methodology and Outcomes

+Scoring rules measures the accuracy of probabilistic predictions.
+A score can be thought of as either a measure of the "calibration" of a set of probabilistic predictions, or as a "cost function" or "loss function".
+For the purposes of
 Each domain is surveyed/scored based upon controls that are applicable to that domain.
 The controls for each domain are displayed below:

 ##### Scoring Tool